Securing the Future of Artificial Intelligence and Machine Learning at Microsoft

 The final high-value decision reached by the algorithm

 Another forensic capability needed in AI/ML is tamper detection.
 Just as we need our AIs to recognize bias and not be susceptible to it, we should have forensic capabilities available to aid our engineers in detecting and responding to such attacks.
-Such forensic capabilities will be of tremendous value when paired with data visualization techniques allowing the auditing, debugging and tuning of algorithms for more effective results.
+Such forensic capabilities are of tremendous value when paired with data visualization techniques allowing the auditing, debugging and tuning of algorithms for more effective results.

 AI must safeguard sensitive information, even if humans don’t

 Rich experiences require rich data.
 Humans already volunteer vast amounts of data for ML to train against.
 This ranges from the mundane video streaming queue contents to trends in credit card purchases/transaction histories used to detect fraud.
-AI should have an ingrained sense of discretion when it comes to handling user data, always acting to protect it even when it is volunteered freely by an over-sharing public.
+AI should have an ingrained sense of discretion when it comes to handling user data, always acting to protect it even when volunteered freely by an over-sharing public.

 As an AI can have an authenticated group of “peers” it talks to in order to accomplish complex tasks, it must also recognize the need to restrict the data it shares with those peers.